-For the year ending August 31, 2022, the number of active plan members decreased 0.7 per cent, while the number of retired members increased 6.6 per cent.
+For the year ending August 31, 2023, the number of active plan members increased 3.8 per cent, while the number of retired members increased 5.7 per cent.

-- Active members are those currently contributing to the plan, on an approved leave of absence or receiving benefits from an approved long-term disability plan.
-There are 16,610 active plan members-48.0 per cent of the membership. - Inactive members have ended their employment and kept their benefit in the plan.
+- Active members are members currently contributing to the plan, on an approved leave of absence or receiving benefits from an approved longterm disability plan.
+There are 17,249 active plan members-47.8 per cent of the membership. - Inactive members have ended their employment and have kept their benefit in the plan.
 They are entitled to a pension from the plan but are not currently receiving one.
-There are 7,895 inactive plan members-22.8 per cent of the membership. - Retired members are those who receive a pension, including a survivor pension.
+There are 8,198 inactive plan members-22.7 per cent of the membership. - Retired members are those who receive a pension, including a survivor pension.
 For the purposes of this report, members receiving a disability benefit from the plan are also counted in this group.
-There are 10,083 retired plan members-29.2 per cent of the membership. - Limited members are members' former spouses who applied to the plan following a separation or divorce and are entitled to a portion of a pension.
+There are 10,662 retired plan members-29.5 per cent of the membership. - Limited members are the former spouses of members who applied to the plan following a separation or divorce.
+Limited members are entitled to a portion of their former spouse's pension.